clux/facemaulers/recaps/123-kiansalee-attacks.md

 Kiaransalee's gaze starts to sweep across the towers as she gets closer.
 Some of you get hit.
 GW manages to keep Kiaransalee in Larloch's purple form for most of the battle by taunting him about his past and his betrayal, which it doesn't look like he wants to believe, but whenever this happens his protective layers seem to drop a bit (immunity -> resistance).
-The one time GW failed to keep Larloch's form, Valindra's form came out, and the acid cone melted the walls and opened a funnel for the remaining bears.
-You also found out that Valindra's form have much higher AC (despite being vulnerable to bludgeoning).
+The one time GW failed to keep Larloch's form, Valindra's form came out, and the acid cone melted the walls and opened a funnel for the remaining undead.
+It was also discovered that Valindra's form have much higher AC (despite being vulnerable to bludgeoning).
-You arrow down or fireball down drow spectres, driders and finish of the bears with an Unstable Singularity.
+You arrow down the undead matriarch and fireball down drow spectres, driders and finish of the undead bears with an Unstable Singularity.
-Faey is sniping things left and right, noticing that Kiaransalee probably can see him, despite the invisibility.
+Faey is sniping things left and right, but does notice that Kiaransalee probably can see him, despite the invisibility.

 As we left off; Kiaransalee's purple form slams down near the archers; sends a black rippling Circle of Death through and gets herself some new undead helpers.
 Faey does 96 damage with some insane radiant crits Kiaransalee causing her to take to the skies towards you.
 GW charges in to stop and tries to keep Kiaransaleein in Larloch's form, but as the intimidation fails, the protective shell reforms once more.